cjlaserna/vibecheckbot/README.md

 ## 📁 Files
 bot.py: The main file I use for the discord bot.
 It is constantly being worked on.
 I do not use an IDE or text editor connected to Github and I certainly do not use Github for altering the code.
 Since this is the case, there's only one branch and commits are literal copy and pastes of my entire code.

-profanewordslist.txt: This list contains profane words for the bot command @cussmod.
+profanewordslist.txt: This list contains profane words for the bot command `$cussmod`.
 I filter through this list and censor profanity with Python string functions.

 ### 📃 Files you'd see if you actually tested the bot
-nonickguilds.txt: A list of guilds that used $nickstop to stop the bot from changing nicknames\
+nonickguilds.txt: A list of guilds that used `$nickstop` to stop the bot from changing nicknames\
-profmodchannels.txt: A list of channels that used $cussmod to allow the bot to censor profanity in that channel.
+profmodchannels.txt: A list of channels that used `$cussmod` to allow the bot to censor profanity in that channel.

 ## 📑 Bot Commands